Assistant Professor of Electrical and Computer Engineering

 - 2010, Bachelor's Degree, Physics, Wesleyan University

-Wade Hsu will join the USC Ming Hsieh Department of Electrical Engineering as an Assistant Professor in August 2019.
-He received his B.A. (with high honors) in physics and mathematics from Wesleyan University, then carried out his Ph.D. work at Harvard University and at the Massachusetts Institute of Technology.
-He is currently a postdoctoral fellow in applied physics at Yale University until he moves to USC in summer 2019.
+Wade Hsu joined the USC Ming Hsieh Department of Electrical and Computer Engineering in August 2019.
+He received his B.A. with high honors in physics and mathematics from Wesleyan University, and carried out his Ph.D. work at Harvard University and at the Massachusetts Institute of Technology.
+Before coming to USC, he was a postdoctoral fellow in applied physics at Yale University.

-Dr. Hsu has co-authored over 40 journal papers published (including multiple in Nature and Science) or under review, with over 1500 citations and an h-index of 20.
-He holds 4 granted US patents and 1 pending application, and is serving as a research advisor for a start-up company Lux Labs.
+Dr. Hsu has co-authored over 50 papers, with over 7000 citations and h-index over 30.
+He holds 5 granted patents and serves as a research advisor for a start-up company Lux Labs.
 His work has been featured in scientific magazines and the media such as Nature, Scientific American, Physics Today, BBC News, Huffington Post, and CNET.
 He serves on the Editorial Board of NPG Communications Physics.

-Dr. Hsu works on photonics in complex systems.
-He particularly enjoys studies that are rich in physics and have promising applications at the same time.
+Dr. Hsu works on photonics in complex systems, where physics and applications meet.
 He has pioneered new ways to confine light in nanophotonic structures and to control wave propagation in scattering media, as well as inventing transparent displays based on resonant scattering.